 - TED-style talks are professionally visualized, meaning that someone who knows that they’re doing created your slides or video.
 This isn’t as true in smaller, TEDx venues — but if someone’s speaking at the mothership (TED), their slides, videos, or animations are generally well-crafted.
 If they bring props onstage with them — a Teddy bear; a suitcase; or, as neurologist Jill Bolte Taylor really did, a brain! — those props look good, and are well-lit.
 In fact, the whole stage is well lit.
 This is called having “high production values,” and it’s something that the vast majority of business speakers have to do without.

 - The talks that you see on TED.com have been videotaped from several different angles and skillfully edited.
 You can see what I mean on this video of Anne-Marie Slaughter speaking about the path to true gender equality for both men and women, or on virtually any other TED video

-When most people think about “giving a TED talk,” these are the elements they picture: scripted, highly produced, and edited presentations.
+When most people think about “giving a TED talk,” this is what they picture: a scripted, polished, well-designed, well-produced and edited presentations.

 But before you start looking for a videographer to make the movie you’ll show during your talk… or for a forklift that can raise you into the air while you’re speaking, like Al Gore in his TED-style movie An Inconvenient Truth, let’s back up and look at some of the easier-to-achieve distinctions between TED-style talks and run-of-the-mill business presentations.

-TED Talks Are “TED Talks” Because of Their Approach
+TED Talks Are Also “TED Talks” Because of Their Approach